West Coast of the United States

-The West Coast of the United Statesalso known as the Pacific Coast, the Pacific Seaboard, and the Western Seaboardis the coastline along which the Western United States meets the North Pacific Ocean.
-The term typically refers to the contiguous U.S. states of California, Oregon, and Washington, but sometimes includes Alaska and Hawaii, especially by the United States Census Bureau as a U.S. geographic division.
+The West Coast of the United States, also known as the Pacific Coast and the Western Seaboard, is the coastline along which the Western United States meets the North Pacific Ocean.
+The term typically refers to the contiguous U.S. states of California, Oregon, and Washington, but it occasionally includes Alaska and Hawaii in bureaucratic usage.
+For example, the U.S. Census Bureau considers both states to be part of a larger U.S. geographic division.

 Definition

 There are conflicting definitions of which states comprise the West Coast of the United States, but the West Coast always includes California, Oregon, and Washington as part of that definition.
 Under most circumstances, however, the term encompasses the three contiguous states and Alaska, as they are all located in North America.
 For census purposes, Hawaii is part of the West Coast, along with the other four states.
 Encyclopædia Britannica refers to the North American region as part of the Pacific Coast, including Alaska and British Columbia.
 Although the encyclopedia acknowledges the inclusion of Hawaii in some capacity as part of the region, the editors wrote that "it has little in common geologically with the mainland states."

 Several dictionaries offer different definitions of the West Coast.
 Lexico restricts the West Coast's definition to "the western seaboard of the U.S. from Washington to California."
 However, Macmillan Dictionary provides a less specific definition as "the western coast of the U.S., along the Pacific Ocean."
 As for the Cambridge Dictionary, the West Coast is "the area of the Pacific coast in the U.S. that includes California."